afaqahmedkhalil/KNN-Customer-Segmentation/README.md

-A complete end-to-end Machine Learning project following an industry checklist This project applies K-Nearest Neighbors (KNN) to segment customers based on:
+A complete end-to-end Machine Learning project following an industry checklist This project applies K-Nearest-Neighbors (KNN) to segment customers based on:

-Gender
+* Gender

-Age
+* Age

-Annual Income
+* Annual Income

-Spending Score
+* Spending Score

 **The goal is to classify customers into segments:**
-Low,  Medium,  and  High.
+- Low
+- Medium
+- High

 ## Project Checklist

 This project follows a full machine-learning pipeline:

-### 1. Problem Understanding
+## 1. Problem Understanding

 Identify customer segments to support marketing, targeting, and business decisions.

-### 2. Data Exploration (EDA)**
+## 2. Data Exploration (EDA)

-Dataset shape
+* Dataset shape

-Missing values
+* Missing values

-Distribution of features
+* Distribution of features

-Class imbalance check
+* Class imbalance check

-Outlier detection
+* Outlier detection

-### 3. Data Cleaning & Encoding
+## 3. Data Cleaning & Encoding

-Label encoding for Gender
+* Label encoding for Gender

-No missing values
+* No missing values

-No duplicates
+* No duplicates

-Outliers reviewed but kept (KNN is sensitive — later handled)
+* Outliers reviewed but kept (KNN is sensitive — later handled)

-### 4. Scaling
+## 4. Scaling

 StandardScaler was applied to all numerical features.

-### 5. Dimensionality Reduction
+## 5. Dimensionality Reduction

+Not needed.
-Not needed—only 4 features.
+Only 4 features.

-### 6. Train-Test Split
+## 6. Train-Test Split

 80/20 split

 Stratified to preserve class ratios

-### 7. Class Balancing
+## 7. Class Balancing

-**Original class counts:**
+### Original class counts:

 | Segment | Count |
 | ------- | ----- |